dawid-paluch/FDMFlatFinder/README.md

 ##### Talhah Anwar, Dawid Paluch, Aaron Parwany, Riaz Rahman, Ruhal Kanth, Bethel Woldu

+---

+This project was developed for coursework of the Software Engineering module in the second year of studying Computer Science at Queen Mary University of London.
+All branches of the repository represents the original version of this project, except the 'hosted-development' branch.
+The 'hosted-development' branch is a edited version of the final coursework submission, for the purpose of displaying a version of all pages of the website, hosted on Github pages without the backend.
+These changes were needed as GitHub Pages only supports static content.
+While the changes were needed to allow for hosting in this way, the 'hosted-development' represents the design of the full website.
+Apart from this section, the rest of the README remains unchanged from the original coursework submission.

+---

 This app is designed for FDM Consultants looking to relocate due to work, and remain close to clients, while making the process of finding a flat easier.

 ## Prerequisties